-Featuring our unique "scissor-action sisterhook” clasp and a permanently attached ring to the ID tag keeps loved ones safer than ordinary lobster claw clasps.
-Experience proves that this unremovable clasp design, requiring 2 hands to open, is more effective to protect non verbal and special needs loved ones so there's a safe return.
+Our unique unremovable clasp and a permanently attached ring to the ID tag keeps loved ones safer than ordinary lobster clasps.
+Experience proves that this unremovable clasp design, requiring 2 hands to open, is more effective to promote a safe return for non verbal and special needs loved ones.

 Paramedics look to the wrists first because along with the police, they are trained to always check the wrists first for a medical bracelet.
 So make sure it's attached firmly and with all critical medical information for proper care.

-With only seconds to save a life, doctors and paramedics have no time for phone calls in a real "medical emergency".
-They must decide quickly what can and cannot be done on the spot.
-Only in "non-medical emergencies" will the police make calls.
+With only seconds to save a life, doctors and paramedics have no time for phone calls in a "medical emergency".
+They must decide quickly what can and can't be done on the spot.
+Only in "non-medical emergencies" will police make calls.

 Must be worn 24/7 and withstand water conditions such as chlorine or salt water.
 This means a stainless steel medical bracelet is the best choice.
 Avoid beaded bracelets for Autism patients.

 If you are the “ICE” number recipient, make sure you have a Med info card that lists all medical issues for loved ones, so when called, you can provide useful help.

 Autism is a disorder that manifests itself with a wide range of problems including poor social skills, repetitive behaviors and sometimes being nonverbal.
 Because there are so many different behaviors, the term “spectrum” is used.
 So it's now referred to as “autism spectrum disorder” or ASD.